tytydraco/yessleep/out/Mr_Silvergleid_is_not_available_for_appointments.md

 My hands shake, and I will them to stop.
 There is still time.
 I can still fix this.

-"I must fix this," I say out loud.
+"I *must* fix this," I say out loud.
 And I know it is true.

 I put the hammer down, and the Charger leaps forward into the driving rain.

 \_\_\_

-I scrape and bounce into the bakery’s parking lot a bare five minutes later, screech to a halt just outside the office and launch myself from the car.
+I scrape and bounce into the bakery’s parking lot a bare five minutes later, screech to a halt just outside the office, and launch myself from the car.
 As I scramble into the outer office I am already shouting: "Mr. Silvergleid?  *Mr. Silvergleid!*  I’m so sorry – I made a mistake – you have to – "

 And I stop short, as Mrs. Silvergleid stares at me nonplussed from the visitor’s chair.
 On my desk in front of her sits a plate of muffins.
 She stands, her beautiful face creased with concern.
 "Nathan?
 Whatever’s the matter?
 You look like – "